All Categories

 Electronic Article Surveillance Security in Retail

-“The electronic article surveillance is a simple method to prevent shoplifting.
-The technology depends on small EAS tags and a gate system with antennas where the tags use signals from the detectors to raise an alarm”
+“The electronic article surveillance technology depends on small EAS tags and a gate system with antennas where the tags use signals from the detectors to raise an alarm.”

-As per a latest report by Forbes, shoplifting in retail stores across the United States has become a 100 billion USD problem.
+As per the latest report by Forbes, shoplifting in retail stores across the United States has become a 100 billion USD problem.
 Many retail businesses across the world often face various challenges in terms of retail store management, security, inventory management, supply chain, and logistics issues, and on top of that dealing with stock shrinkage and shoplifting becomes strenuous and economically challenging.

 When it comes to security in retail stores, it has to be balanced with customer experience.
 Item-level tagging is one way to do this.
 For security measures, Electronic Article Surveillance (EAS) tags and Radio Frequency Identification (RFID) tags are the preferred choices in the retail business and ironically both technologies are quite old.